Normal Function

 Health Conditions Related to Genetic Changes

-A particular type of variant (also called a mutation) in the PRNP gene has been found to cause signs and symptoms that resemble those of Huntington's disease, including uncontrolled movements, emotional problems, and loss of thinking ability.
-Researchers have proposed that this condition be called Huntington's disease-like 1 (HDL1).
+A particular type of variant (also called a mutation) in the PRNP gene has been found to cause a condition called Huntington's disease-like 1 (HDL1).
+The signs and symptoms of HDL1 resemble those of a more common condition called Huntington's disease.These signs and symptoms include uncontrolled movements, emotional problems, and a loss of thinking ability.

-The PRNP gene variants associated with HDL1 involve a segment of DNA called an octapeptide repeat.
-This segment provides instructions for making eight protein building blocks (amino acids) that are linked to form a protein fragment called a peptide.
-The octapeptide repeat is normally repeated five times in the PRNP gene.
-In people with HDL1, this segment is repeated eleven or thirteen times.
+The type of variant associated with HDL1 involves a segment of DNA that provides instructions for making a protein fragment called an octapeptide.
+The octapeptide is made of eight protein building blocks (amino acids).
+In the PRNP gene, this segment is normally repeated four times.
+In people with HDL1, this segment is repeated six or more times.
 An increase in the size of the octapeptide repeat leads to the production of an abnormally long version of PrP.
-It is unclear how the abnormal protein damages and ultimately destroys neurons, leading to the characteristic features of HDL1.
+Studies have found a buildup of PrP protein in various areas of the brain in people with HDL1, which likely contributes to the loss of neurons and causes the features of HDL1.

 Prion disease

 Many variants in the PRNP gene have been identified in people with familial forms of prion disease, including Creutzfeldt-Jakob disease (CJD), Gerstmann-Sträussler-Scheinker syndrome (GSS), and fatal familial insomnia (FFI).
-The major features of these diseases include changes in memory, personality, and behavior; a decline in intellectual function (dementia); and abnormal movements, particularly difficulty with coordinating movements (ataxia).
+The major features of these diseases include changes in memory, personality, and behavior; a decline in intellectual function (dementia); and poor coordination and balance (ataxia).
 The signs and symptoms worsen over time, ultimately leading to death.

 Some of the PRNP gene variants that cause familial prion disease change single amino acids in PrP.
-Other variants insert additional amino acids into the protein or result in an unusually short version of the protein.
-These changes alter the structure of PrP, leading to the production of an abnormally shaped protein, known as PrPSc, from one copy of the PRNP gene.
-In a process that is not fully understood, PrPSc can attach (bind) to PrPC and promote its transformation into PrPSc.
+Other variants insert additional amino acids into the protein or cause the cell to produce an unusually short version of the protein.
+These changes alter the structure of PrP, leading to the production of PrPSc.
+In a process that is not fully understood, PrPSc can attach (bind) to PrPC and transform it into PrPSc.
 The abnormal protein builds up in the brain, forming clumps that damage or destroy neurons.
 The loss of these cells creates microscopic sponge-like holes (vacuoles) in the brain, which leads to the signs and symptoms of prion disease.

-The Met129Val polymorphism appears to influence the risk of developing prion disease.
+The Met129Val polymorphism appears to influence a person's risk of developing prion disease.
 Most affected individuals have the same amino acid at position 129 (Met/Met or Val/Val) instead of different amino acids (Met/Val).
-Having Met/Met at position 129 is also associated with an earlier age of onset and a more rapid worsening of the disease's signs and symptoms.
+People with Met/Met at position 129 are more likely to develop prion disease earlier in life and experience rapid worsening of the disease's signs and symptoms.

 Wilson disease

-The Met129Val polymorphism has been reported to influence the onset of Wilson disease, an inherited disorder in which excessive amounts of copper accumulate in the body.
+The Met129Val polymorphism has also been reported to influence the onset of Wilson disease, an inherited disorder in which excessive amounts of copper build up in the body.
 Wilson disease is caused by variants in the ATP7B gene, but studies suggest that symptoms of Wilson disease begin several years later in people who have Met/Met at position 129 in PrP compared with those who have Met/Val or Val/Val.
 Other research findings indicate that this polymorphism may also affect the type of symptoms that develop in people with Wilson disease.
-Having Met/Met at position 129 appears to be associated with an increased occurrence of symptoms that affect the nervous system, particularly tremors.
+People with Met/Met at position 129 appear to be more likely to have symptoms that affect the nervous system, particularly tremors.

 Other disorders